Need Help?

 7. Print or save your certificate.

-Yes, the NREMT accepts continuing education from an organization that is accredited by CAPCE.
-NREMT also accepts State Approved CE, and many states will accept our American CME Free CE courses for this.
+Yes, the NREMT accepts our CAPCE-accredited courses.
+NREMT also accepts State Approved CE, and a few states accept our free non-CAPCE courses.
 Please refer to our Accepted States page to locate your state’s EMS agency and requirements.
 Please contact the NREMT for further questions or for the amount of credits you may take.

-In order to properly view our CMEs, it is strongly recommended to have a high speed internet connection.
-A slow connection will result in loading issues during your course.
-It helps to close any windows or tabs with websites that may also be streaming videos.
+In order to properly view our CMEs, it is strongly recommended to have a high speed internet connection that doesn’t lose connectivity while taking the course.
+A slow connection will result in loading issues or prevent the browser from saving the site data to show the video completion.
+It helps to close any windows or tabs with websites that may also be streaming videos so that all recourses are going toward your activity in the course.